ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-king.md

 profit.

 It's especially interesting to notice that this play is profitable no matter what my cards are.
-In fact it's even more profitable if I hold `27o` because there are now more flops that look scary to Paul.
+In fact it's even more profitable if I hold `27o`because there are now more flops that look scary to Paul and flops that don't look scary that I can stack him with.

 # Bonus value